Knchna/DTD-Texture-Classification-EfficientNetB0/README.md

 The model is intended to use **transfer learning**, leveraging pretrained visual features for the 47-class texture classification task.

-> Model architecture, training configuration and evaluation results will be documented here after model development and training are completed.

 ### 8. Model Architecture

 The project uses **EfficientNetB0** with pretrained ImageNet weights as the base model for transfer learning.